 Juno had a feast in her honour called the Matronalia on the 1st of March as well as a second festivity on 7th July.
 The month of June is named after her and her sacred beasts were geese and peacocks.

-Juno and money: The goddess Juno was closely associated with money (state funds) and the Roman mint was situated in the temple of Juno in the Forum.
+Whilst Mercury was the god of trade, The goddess Juno was closely associated with money (state funds) and the Roman economy.
+The Roman mint was situated in the temple of Juno in the Forum.
 It is interesting how her epithet “moneta” came to be associated with coinage both in Latin as well as many other languages such as Italian (moneta) or English (money).

 From Livy bk5: Relating Camillus’ sacking of the Etruscan city of Veii.